fireXtract/advent/README.md

 learning Rust together.

 I'm very happy with how day 10 turned out.
 Day 9 on this computer is incomplete I will fix later.

+If you want part 1 solutions you may have to dig through git history.